ctjacobs/pyqso/docs/source/introduction.rst

 Structure of this documentation
 -------------------------------

 The structure of this documentation is as follows.
 The section on `Getting Started <getting_started.html>`_ provides information on the PyQSO installation process through to creating a new logbook (or opening an existing one).
 The `Log Management <log_management.html>`_ section explains how to create a log in the logbook, as well as the basic operations that users can perform with existing logs, such as printing, importing/exporting logs, and sorting.
 The `Record Management <record_management.html>`_ section deals with the bottom layer of the three-tier model - the creation, deletion, and modification of QSO records in a log.
-The `Toolbox <toolbox.html>`_ section introduces the PyQSO toolbox which contains three tools that are useful to amateur radio operators: a DX cluster, a grey line plotter, and an awards progress tracker.
+The `Toolbox <toolbox.html>`_ section introduces the PyQSO toolbox which contains three tools that are useful to amateur radio operators: a DX cluster, a world map, and an awards progress tracker.
 Finally, the `Preferences <preferences.html>`_ section explains how users can set up Hamlib support and show/hide various fields in a log, along with several other user preferences that can be set via the Preferences dialog window.
 A `keyboard shortcuts list <shortcuts.html>`_ is also available for reference.